glynawe/Vanilla/vanilla.md

 | "a"..."z"          | a character between "a" and "z"                 |
 | ( *x* )            | parentheses for metasyntax rules                |

-Whitespace is allowed between grammar rule tokens.
-Whitespace is *required* between alphanumeric tokens.
-E.g. between "var" and a NAME.
-The lexical rule WHITESPACE defines what whitespace is.
-Whitespace is not allowed between the characters of a lexical token.
-"CR" and "TAB" are examples of special characters.
+Whitespace is allowed between grammar rule elements.
+Whitespace is *required* between alphanumeric elements.
+E.g. there must be whitespace between `var` and a variable name.
+The lexical rule `WHITESPACE` defines what whitespace is.
+Whitespace is *not* allowed between the characters of a lexical element.
+E.g. this is not a Vanilla variable name: `Endian Reversal`.  `CR`, `LF` and `TAB` are examples of special character names.

 This is the metasyntax written in itself: